anatolebeuzon/monitor/README.md

 Using a client-server architecture provides numerous benefits, the most notable ones being:

 * separation of concerns: how websites are polled should be separate from how users interact with the result
-* the ability to leave the daemon running in the background: `monitord` could be running 24/7 and controlled by a service manager such as `systemd`
+* ability to leave the daemon running in the background: `monitord` could be running 24/7 and controlled by a service manager such as `systemd`
-* the ability to poll the websites from one machine and present the user interface on another.
+* ability to poll the websites from one machine and present the user interface on another.
 Typically, the daemon could be running on a server and users could occasionally take a look at the results from their laptop (without needing an interrupted network connection)

 ### Why store metrics in memory?

 This choice was made in order to keep the project as simple as it needs to be.
-It results in less code and a more straightforward installation process (no need to install and configure a database).
+It results in less code and a more straightforward installation process than if a databse needed to be installed and configured.

 It could evolve, in a future iteration, to use a time-series database that store the poll results, thus making the daemon stateless and more scalable.
+See [possible improvements](#possible-improvements).

 ### Why RPC?